 1. File a Report with the Ventura County Sheriff’s Department or Local Law Enforcement

-Students who survived a sexual assault, dating/domestic violence, or stalking incident that took place on or off-campus and want to file a sexual assault with the police can call 911.
+Students who survived a sexual assault, dating/domestic violence, or stalking incident that took place on or off-campus and want to file a sexual assault report with the police can call 911.
 The Ventura County Sheriff’s Department can assist in filing a restraining order if requested.
 The survivor may request that the police investigate the crime and gather evidence for legal purposes at the time of the incident.
 The longer the survivor waits, the evidence for legal purposes the police will be able to obtain becomes weaker.
 However, it is important that there at least be an incident report on file if the survivor would later decide to take further action.
 The survivor may request that the police not investigate the crime itself but rather maintain the information of the crime and its particulars in its regular reservoir of crime data.

 2. File a Report with Campus Safety: (805) 493-3911